Top 30+ Celtic Symbols And Their Meanings

 Celtic Gaelic Festivals Symbol

-The Celts had their calendar of festivities and represented each holiday with certain symbols.
+The Celts had their own calendar of holidays and designated each holiday with certain symbols.

 Yule